hainayanda/HTTPTaskPublisher/README.md

 ### Combine

-Since HTTPTaskPublisher is created using Combine framework, you can do anything that allowed by Combine like this:
+Since HTTPTaskPublisher is created using the Combine framework, you can do anything that is allowed by Combine like this:

 ```swift
 URLSession.shared.httpTaskPublisher(for: myRequest)